 - Enhance customer loyalty and customer retention through a heightened sense of community around the brand

 And as usual, there are some disadvantages to keep in mind, too:

 - Membership subscription model must constantly provide new value to their customers

 - Small margins, since you offer customers items at a discounted price or exclusive services with costs that must be covered

 It won’t be hard to find examples of membership programs, as most e-commerce stores nowadays offer some kind of a membership subscription.
 The Souled Store, for example, offers a membership subscription that provides shoppers with big discounts, early access, and free shipping on all orders.
 It’s great value for loyal customers.

 How to Sell Subscriptions on Shopify More Efficiently

 Before we can proceed with explaining how to sell subscriptions on Shopify, we want to give you some advice on how to run a profitable subscription sales.
 There are some subscription model best practices that we want to share with you, so you can make the subscription business model work for your online store.

 #1 Extensive research

-First and foremost, you need to spend a significant amount of time testing the viability of the subscription model in relation to a particular product or service you will be offering.
+First and foremost, you’ll need to spend a significant amount of time to choose the right products and test the viability of the subscription model in relation to a particular product or service you want to offer.
 Many subscription niches are oversaturated, making it considerably more challenging to enter the market.
 Meaning you have to provide a superior offer and convince consumers to choose your subscription instead of competitors’.